Guidance

 Family Member Relocation

 To be eligible for consideration for relocation under the ARAP, family members must be included in the principal’s original ARAP application for eligibility made to the Ministry of Defence.
-Family members who seek to join or stay with an Afghan citizen or their partner after the Afghan citizen or their partner has relocated to the UK under the ARAP must apply for entry clearance or permission to stay in the UK, for example under Appendix FM to the Immigration Rules.
+Family members who seek to join or stay with an Afghan citizen or their partner after the Afghan citizen or their partner has relocated to the UK under the ARAP must apply to the Home Office for entry clearance or permission to stay in the UK under existing immigration routes set out in the Immigration Rules.
 These Rules provide for a partner, dependent children and adult dependent relatives to join, or stay with, a settled person in the UK.

 Individuals relocated to the UK under the ARAP do not have refugee status and therefore are not eligible to sponsor family members under the Refugee Family Reunion Rules.